zenwalk/feralfilehosting/Feral Wiki/SSH/Mount Your Server as a Local Filesystem - Windows - Dokan - win-sshfs/readme.md

 This Guide will allow you to mount your Feral slots remote file system as a local file system through SFTP.

+Recommended Method: Install Dokan 0.06 Libraries and then use win-sshfs.

 To do this you need meet these requirements:

 1: You have a Feral slot that has been activated and you can SSH to.
 This means that your FTP/SFTP/SSH user name and password have been set-up and and are visible from your [**Install Software** link in your Manager](https://www.feralhosting.com/manager/)